Skip to main content

 Fundamentals

 Your body is a finely tuned information system, a biological architecture of breathtaking complexity.
 At its core resides your genetic code, the foundational blueprint containing the instructions for every protein, enzyme, and cell that constitutes you.
-This represents the legacy of your ancestry and the map of your potential predispositions.
+This genetic information represents the legacy of your ancestry and the map of your potential predispositions.

 Flowing through this architecture is a dynamic, real-time data stream of hormones and metabolic signals.
 These molecules function as the body’s internal messaging service, regulating energy, mood, and function moment by moment.
 They are the tangible expression of your present state of health, a direct readout of how your system is performing today.